-It is also essential that you use the best antivirus software to keep your computer safe.
+It is also essential that you use the best antivirus software (like Norton, BitDefender, Intego or Panda) to keep your computer safe.
 As with most other cyber threats, hackers can use zero-day exploits to install spyware, ransomware, and other types of malicious software on your computer.
 A good antivirus program will detect all those threats and remove them from your computer.
 What’s more, it will provide real-time protection against all other cyber threats and perform automatic background scans without slowing down your computer.

 Your firewall also plays a crucial role in warding off zero-day attacks.
 Although some operating systems have built-in firewalls, some of the best antivirus programs come with advanced firewall features that provide optimal protection at any given time.
 In addition to the firewall, remember to enable regular database and virus definition updates, thus ensuring that your computer is safe from the latest threats.